sheenamt/msings/README.rst

      $ bash dev/bootstrap.sh /different/virtual/path

-To use the virtualenv, including the programs (bwa, samtools, gatk, msi), run:
+To use the virtualenv, including the programs (varscan, samtools, msi), run:
      $ source msings-env/bin/activate

 Development (developers only):